hclent/CreoleVal/README.md

 Statistics about the coverage of `CreoleVal` can be found [here](https://github.com/hclent/CreoleVal/tree/main/Appendix), as well as additional analysis of the performance and behaviour over the included tasks.

-#### Natural Language Understanding

-#### Natural Language Generation

-#### Under construction
+#### This repo is under construction!

-This repository is actively undergoing construction, on a weekly basis.
+This repository is actively undergoing construction, on a weekly or even daily basis.
 Our outstanding TODO items include:

 * [documentation] finish the "License Overview"
 * [`nlg/creolem2m`] Add details for train-dev-test creation